Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

 \subsection{Overshoot condition}

 The maximum value $\Delta \Omega_{\rm over}$ of the angular velocity jump during a glitch can be obtained by finding the maximum value that can be attained in~\eqref{eq:dOmegap}.
 There are two possible situations: the maximum of $\Delta \Omega_p(t)$ is reached asymptotically -- namely $\Delta \Omega_{\rm over} = \Delta\Omega_p^\infty $ at large times -- or there exists a finite time for which $\Delta \Omega_{\rm over} > \Delta\Omega_p^\infty $.
 In the latter case, the solution $\Delta \Omega_p(t)$ describes an overshoot and this happens if $\omega>1$.
-However, the parameter $\omega$ is, in general, a rather complex function of the initial lags and the physical parameters, so that this overshoot condition is not of simple physical interpretation.
+However, the parameter $\omega$ is, in general, a rather complex function of the initial lags and the physical parameters, so this overshoot condition is not of simple physical interpretation.

-It is possible to simplify the problem by restring our attention to a particular subset of solutions.
-The simplest overshoot condition can be found when the unknown initial conditions rely on some physical assumptions on the role of the two components \citep{pizzochero+2020}.
-One of the two superfluid components, say 1, is assumed to be a ``passive'' one that does not change its creep rate -- meaning that $b_1$ is constant before and after the triggering of the glitch.
+It is possible to simplify the problem by limiting our attention to a particular subset of solutions, namely those arising from a physically-motivated choice of the unknown initial conditions: following~\cite{pizzochero+2020}, one of the two superfluid components, say $i=1$, is assumed to be a ``passive'' one that does not change its creep rate -- meaning that $b_1$ is constant before and after the triggering of the glitch.
 Hence, it is reasonable to set its initial lag to the steady-state value, $\Omega_{1}-\Omega_p = \oi/b_1$ at $t=0$.
-On the other hand, the component 2 can be assumed to be the ``active'' one, namely the component that undergoes a transition from a pinned to an unpinned state.
-Since this is the component that is pinned before the glitch, it is also the component that provides the extra angular momentum for the observed spin-up.
+On the other hand, the component $i=2$ can be assumed to be the ``active'' one, namely the component that undergoes a transition from a pinned to an unpinned state.
+Since this is the component that is pinned before the glitch, it is also the component that provides the angular momentum for the observed spin-up.
+In this simplified setting, the mathematical condition for an overshoot is $b_1<b_2$: the post-glitch timescale $1/b_2$ of the active component (that in the pre-glitch state was only loosely coupled to the rest of the star because of pinning) must be smaller than the coupling timescale $1/b_1$ of the passive component~\cite{pizzochero+2020}.